hot-glue-for-rails/hot-glue/README.md

 • refactor of modified datetime feature to prefer current user as set by the --auth setting (will not work in @gd mode). future implemenation will further refine
 • when using big edit, `update.turbo_stream.erb` is no longer written
 • removes Pundit policy_scope() around new operations
-• refactors to how parent objects from a nested controller pass these variables to lower-level partials; this implementation hard-cards the nested set as locals and also builds a `nested_for` key (string)
+• refactors to how parent objects from a nested controller pass these variables to lower-level partials; this implementation hard-codes the nested set as locals and also builds a `nested_for` key (string)

 #### 2024-12-05 - v0.6.8